MY DESERT ISLAND DISCS

 The Other Questions a 'Desert Island Discs' Castaway is Always Asked :

-I mentioned earlier that there are some stock questions which the presenter always asks - simple questions, but really quite revealing about the interviewee.
-These are my answers to five of these questions.
-As my choices are not being broadcast I feel I can take a few liberties and meander a little in my answers.
-The first two relate to the desert island experience and clearly aim to probe the castaway's personality and character in adversity.
+I mentioned earlier on this page that there are some stock questions which the presenter always asks - simple questions, but really quite revealing about the interviewee.
+These are my answers to five of these questions, but as my choices are not being broadcast I feel I can take a few liberties and meander a little in my answers.
+The first two relate to the desert island experience and clearly the intention is to probe the castaway's personality and character in adversity.
 The next three are intended to discover more about the guest's likes and dislikes - what means most to them in life?

 1) How Would You Cope With Being Alone On A Desert Island?